KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/motion/freeze.rst

      - Description
    * - Freeze at
      -
-     - Set the position via the slider or the time code (using the format hh:mm:ss:ff)
+     - Set the position via the slider or the time code (using the format :abbr:`hh:mm:ss:ff(hours:minutes:seconds:frames)`)
    * - Freeze Before
      -
      - If checked, freezes the video from the start of the clip to the set :guilabel:`Freeze at` position.
 Default is **off**